Elisa Brătianu: Early life

-Princess Elisa I. Știrbei was born on 2 May 1870 at Știrbei Palace, in Buftea, located in the United Principalities of Moldavia and Wallachia of the Ottoman Empire to Prince Alexandru B. Știrbei and his wife, Princess Maria Ghika-Comănești (1851-1885).
+Princess Elisa I. Știrbei was born on 2 May 1870 at Știrbei Palace, in Buftea, located in the United Principalities of Moldavia and Wallachia to Prince Alexandru B. Știrbei and his wife, Princess Maria Ghika-Comănești (1851-1885).
 Her mother Maria was originally from Comănești in the Principality of Moldavia, while her father's family were from Muntenia in the Principality of Wallachia.
 As the union of the two principalities had occurred only eleven years prior to Știrbei's birth, her mother worked to ensure that the children thought of themselves as Romanians.
 Her mother's dowry included the winery and estate in Dărmănești, which would serve as the Știrbei family's summer home.
 Her father was an industrialist who took a specific interest in preserving and expanding the architectural holdings of his family and was involved in politics.
 Her grandfather, Barbu Dimitrie Știrbei, was a Prince of Wallachia.
 Having been born into the Bibescu family and adopted by his uncle the heirless Barbu C. Știrbey, last of the ancient Oltenian boyars, Barbu D. Știrbei and his brother Prince Gheorghe Bibescu were both active in Wallachian politics.